Japanese Writing Conventions | Punctuation, Brackets, and Number Formatting

 Conclusion

-Correct formatting conventions elevate the quality of your writing.
+Japanese formatting rules have been refined over more than a century since the introduction of punctuation in the Meiji era.
+Correct formatting conventions elevate the quality of your writing and form the foundation for earning reader trust.
 Use Character Counter to check character counts while crafting readable Japanese text.